-We promote four or five concerts each year ourselves in London.
+We promote five concerts each year ourselves in London.
 Crouch End Festival Chorus is also hired to perform concerts with leading artists.
 Here are some of the highlights from our recent concerts:

-Our world premiere of an exciting work by up-and-coming British composer Ryan Latimer together with two classic pieces by Leonard Bernstein will be broadcast on BBC Radio 3 on November 16.
+Our world premiere of an exciting work by up-and-coming British composer Ryan Latimer together with two classic pieces by Leonard Bernstein was broadcast on BBC Radio 3 on 16 November.

-The Barbican concert, which took place on October 24, featured the Crouch End Festival Chorus commission Frigates and Folly by Latimer and American composer Bernstein’s West Side Story Suite No 2 and Chichester Psalms.
+The Barbican concert, which took place on 24 October, featured the Crouch End Festival Chorus commission Frigates & Folly by Latimer and American composer Bernstein’s West Side Story Suite No 2 and Chichester Psalms.

 It opened with the BBC Concert Orchestra playing Tchaikovsky Romeo and Juliet Fantasy Overture before the 28-year-old Latimer’s new work was well received in the Barbican Hall.

-Abrams, 12, won much praise for his solo in the second movement of the Psalms (Adonai Ro-i, Lo Ehsar or the Lord is my Shepherd) before Valeria, Emily, Kieran and Nitai took on the roles of Maria/Rosalia, Anita, Riff and Bernard/Tony respectively in rousing renditions of the popular I feel Pretty, Jet Song, America and Tonight.
+Joshua Abrams, 12, won much praise for his solo in the second movement of the Chichester Psalms (Adonai Ro-i, Lo Ehsar or the Lord is my Shepherd) before Valeria, Emily, Kieran and Nitai took on the roles of Maria/Rosalia, Anita, Riff and Bernard/Tony respectively in rousing renditions of the popular I Feel Pretty, Jet Song, America and Tonight Ensemble.

 David Temple and the performers take a bow at the Southbank (Picture: Paul Robinson)

-Our afternoon concert on July 1 2018 concert at the Queen Elizabeth Hall at the Southbank Centre put together Stravinsky's Les Noces and Carl Orff's Carmina Burana with the London Orchestra da Camera Percussion Ensemble, pianists Paul Ayres, Benjamin Frost, Peter Jaekel and William Vann and soloists Marta Fontanals-Simmons, Grace Davidson, Robert Murray, and Benedict Nelson.
+Our afternoon concert on 1 July 2018 at the Queen Elizabeth Hall at the Southbank Centre put together Stravinsky's Les Noces and Orff's Carmina Burana with the London Orchestra da Camera Percussion Ensemble, pianists Paul Ayres, Benjamin Frost, Peter Jaekel and William Vann and soloists Marta Fontanals-Simmons, Grace Davidson, Robert Murray, and Benedict Nelson.
 Four pianos, four soloists and a magical afternoon.

 "Massive ... impressive ... ominous ... extraordinary."
 The critics were united in their opinion of the scale and power of Prokofiev's Cantata for the Twentieth Anniversary of the October Revolution, performed under the baton of Russian-born pianist and conductor Vladimir Ashkenazy in Cardiff and London in May 2018.